Mortgages don’t have to be scary. After all, they’re just business transactions, albeit big ones.

 Even applying for a credit card or car loan can affect your mortgage rate.
 To get the information it needs, the lender will request your credit file from the credit bureaus.
 That results in a "hard inquiry" that shows up on your credit report and may affect your credit rating, according to Experian.
 Let’s say you had a 740 credit rating and you shopped for a car, Geiselhart says.
 “If three dealers pulled a credit report on you and those inquiries resulted in your score falling to 699, it could raise your rate at the last minute.”

 #5 Expand Your Employer's Contact Information

 The COVID pandemic has millions of people working from home, making it tougher for lenders to do routine employment verification.
 “We have to call their boss or their company’s HR department,” Delgadillo says.
-“Most of the time these days there is nobody at the office numbers we have.”
+No one may immediately answer at the phone numbers borrowers provided.
 To prevent loan approval delays, Delgadillo suggests getting emails and home or cell phone numbers for your employer.

 #6 Ask Questions So Your Lender and Agent Can Help

 There are no dumb questions.
 Lenders and agents are there to help you, so pick their brains.
-For example, ask if there are home loan programs to help you get into a home and how to access them.
+For example, ask if they know of home loan programs to help you get into a home and how to access them.
 See about getting the seller to pay closing costs.
 Check on anything you don't understand.
 “More people can get down payment and closing cost assistance now than ever before,” Delgadillo says.
 “There’s a lot of help out there to get into your first home, and interest rates are low.
 We want to help you get into a home.
-It's why we are here."
+It's why we're here."